polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/frontend.md

 ## Connecting to a node

-Querying a Substrate node can either be done by using a Hypertext Transfer Protocol (HTTP) or WebSocket (WS) based JSON-RPC client, however most applications would use a WS protocol.
+Querying a Substrate node can either be done by using a Hypertext Transfer Protocol (HTTP) or WebSocket (WS) based JSON-RPC client.
-The main advantage of WS is that a single connection can be reused for many messages to and from a node, whereas a typical HTTP connection allows only for a single message from, and then response to the client at a time.
+The main advantage of WS (used in most applications) is that a single connection can be reused for many messages to and from a node, whereas a typical HTTP connection allows only for a single message from, and then response to the client at a time.
 For this reason, if you want to subscribe to some RPC endpoint that could lead to multiple messages being returned to the client, you must use a websocket connection and not an HTTP one.
 Connecting via HTTP is commonly used for fetching data in off-chain workers-learn more about that [here]().

-An alternative (and still experimental) way to connect to a JSON-RPC  is by using `Smoldot`, which allows applications to spawn their own light clients and connect directly to the exposed JSON-RPC end-point.
+An alternative (and still experimental) way to connect to a Substrate node is by using `Substrate Connect`, which allows applications to spawn their own light clients and connect directly to the exposed JSON-RPC end-point.
+These applications would rely on in-browser local memory to establish a connection with the light client.

 ## Start building